 All members of the Contractor’s personnel responsible for supervising the installation, commissioning a testing of the Equipment shall demonstrably have experience with at least two (2) projects similar to the supervision of construction and testing of equipment hereunder.

+The Customer is responsible for providing workforce as specified in Clause 15 (Customer’s responsibilities).

-15SITE-RELATED OBLIGATIONS AND PERFORMANCE
+SITE-RELATED OBLIGATIONS AND PERFORMANCE

 The Contractor shall inform the Customer adequately in advance of any temporary facilities required to produce energy, gas, liquids and/or materials which are not made available on Site by the Customer, but which are necessary for the construction, erection, tie-ins and/or putting the Equipment into operation.

-Should the Contractor use equipment, tools, areas and/or other facilities provided to it by the Customer based on or in relation to this Contract, the Contractor shall do so at its own risk and responsibility.

-The Contractor shall bear all communication expenses, to be paid due to the Contractor’s actions on the Site, based on the costs according to the valid local communication tariff.
+The Contractor shall bear all its communication expenses, to be paid due to the Contractor’s actions on the Site, based on the costs according to the valid local communication tariff.

 The Contractor shall bear the full costs of all the appropriate provisions related to its and/or subcontractors’ on-Site labour, such as, but not limited to accommodation and transport.

 The Contractor shall secure and shall be fully responsible for observance of on-Site safety regulations by all its employees as well as of its sub-contractors.
-For this purpose, the Contractor shall perform regular training related to on-Site safety regulations.
-The Customer shall, upon the Contractor’s request, provide support and assistance to the Contractor only with respect to the initial training.

 SITE REGULATIONS